BCDevOps/allure-framework-openshift/README.md

 For full script documentation run `./manage -h`.

+_**Note:**_ some mandatory parameters are left blank in the template as they will be different for each deployment.
+Make sure you set values for all of them in the parameter files BEFORE generating the deployments in order to avoid issues.
+In particular, it is important to set the `ALLURE_DOCKER_PUBLIC_API_URL` parameter in the `allure-ui` deployment to the URL that exposes the `allure` service.

 ## First Run

 Once everything is up and running in OpenShift, please refer to the [Allure Docker service instructions](https://github.com/fescobar/allure-docker-service#table-of-contents) and the official [Allure Framework docs](https://docs.qameta.io/allure/) to set-up your reports.